MicrosoftDocs/azure-docs/articles/virtual-machines/extensions/network-watcher-windows.md

 ### Operating system

 The Network Watcher Agent extension for Windows can be configured for Windows Server 2012, 2012 R2, 2016, 2019 and 2022 releases.
-Nano Server isn't supported at this time.
+Currently, Nano Server isn't supported.

 ### Internet connectivity

 Some of the Network Watcher Agent functionality requires that the virtual machine is connected to the Internet.
-Without the ability to establish outgoing connections, the Network Watcher Agent won't be able to upload packet captures to your storage account.
+Without the ability to establish outgoing connections, the Network Watcher Agent can't upload packet captures to your storage account.
 For more details, please see the [Network Watcher documentation](../../network-watcher/index.yml).

 ## Extension schema